 Cohesity has standard protection policies that are available when you install the software.
 However, you can also create your own policies to back up your data.
 These policies are a reusable set of settings that define how and when objects are protected, replicated, and archived.

-In the Cohesity Dashboard, select
+In the Cohesity dashboard, select Data Protection > Policies.

-Specify a Policy Name for your protection policy.
+Specify a policy name for your protection policy.

 Specify all the options for when you want backups captured.

-From the Cohesity Dashboard select
+From the Cohesity dashboard, select Data Protection > Protection.

 In the Protection Group field, give your source a unique protection name that you can identify.

 In the Policy field, from the list, select the policy that you created.

 Check the settings that appear.
 At the bottom, select Additional Settings to make sure you have all the appropriate settings for your protection group.
 After you review and adjust your selections, select Protect.